Vantiq/vantiq-extension-sources/jmsSource/README.md

 6. Run `<install location>/jmsSource/bin/jmsSource` with a local server.config file or specifying the [server config file](#serverConfig) as the first argument.

 ## Logging
-To change the logging settings, edit the logging config file `<install location>/jmsSource/src/main/resources/log4j2.xml`, which is an [Apache Log4j configuration file.](https://logging.apache.org/log4j/2.x/manual/configuration.html).
+To change the logging settings, edit the logging config file `<install_location>/jmsSource/src/main/resources/log4j2.xml`, which is an [Apache Log4j configuration file](https://logging.apache.org/log4j/2.x/manual/configuration.html).
 The logger name for each class is the class's fully qualified class name, *e.g.* "io.vantiq.extjsdk.ExtensionWebSocketClient".

 *   **NOTE**: The log4j2.xml file has commented lines that, if uncommented, will create a log file in the same directory